Calculation of Beta

 A thermistor’s “b” value, or beta value, is an indication of the shape of the curve representing the relationship between resistance and temperature of an NTC thermistor.
 Calculating the beta value is a vital step in the component selection process as it gives the characteristic at a given temperature vs the resistance for a specific application.

 NTC thermistors are non-linear resistors that alter their resistance characteristics with temperature.
 Simply put, as temperature increases the thermistor’s resistance decreases.
 The manner in which the resistance of a thermistor decreases is related to a constant known in the thermistor industry as beta (β).

 Beta is measured in degrees Kelvin (K) and is computed based on the formulation given below.

 Rt1 = Resistance at Temperature 1

-The beta value of an NTC Thermistor is calculated using only two temperatures over a given range and is not the most accurate way to calculate the R vs. T curve.
-A more accurate method is to use the Steinhart and Hart method, it uses three temperatures over a given range.
+A more accurate method is to use the Steinhart and Hart method, which uses three temperatures over a given range.

 For more information, see our blog post on The Secret to Successful Thermistor Beta Calculations.